acdcjunior/acdcjunior.github.io/_posts/2017-07-25-when-to-write-unit-tests-integration-or-end-to-end-tests.md

 What do those points indicate?

 For one, they tell us the team is not worried about being fast in the long run.
-It does want to go fast, but only "right now" (and at the cost of quality).
+They do want to go fast, but only "right now" (and at the expense of quality).

 Is that good enough?

-# Don't forget your end goal
+## Don't forget your end goal

 > Our goal is to deliver *quality* software **fast, consistently**.

 Our goal as software devs is, ultimately, to deliver quality software faster... and faster!
-But also, an this is an important point, **consistently** faster.
+But also, and this is an important point, **consistently** faster.

 Tests are useless when you are doing a quick one-off work.

 But they are key when you want to be consistently fast.

-# So, who needs tests?
+## So, who needs tests?

 Once I heard a joke:

 > *"We have users, we don't need tests!"*

 Indeed.
-I coudn't disagree.
+I couldn't disagree.
 Users are a very effective tool to find bugs.

 But they are also the more stressful and costly one (users finding bugs may not be the most expensive alternative to you, but certainly it is the most costly to the overall business).

 Yet, some teams go by without tests.
 How so?

-# You won't miss tests if you...
+## You won't miss tests if you...

 In other words, you won't miss tests if you:
 - are used to having bugs more often than not